 Data science is an in-demand career path for people with an aptitude for research, programming, math, and computers.
 Discover real-world applications and job opportunities in data science and what it takes to work in this exciting field.

-As a fast growing field with application across numerous industries, data science offers a variety of job opportunities – from researching to computing.
-In this article, you will learn about how data science is used in the real-world, the job outlook for the field, its required skills, and what credentials you need to land a job.
+As a fast-growing field with applications across numerous industries, data science offers a variety of job opportunities—from researching to computing.
+Explore how to use data science in the real world, the job outlook for the field, its required skills, and what credentials you need to land a job.

-Although data science is often concerned with making sense of abstract data points, its impact can be seen concretely throughout the world today.
-Here are some familiar examples of data science or data science-powered services that can be found all around us:
+Although data science is often concerned with making sense of abstract data points, you can see its impact concretely throughout the world today.
+Examples of data science or data science-powered services that can be found all around us.
+Some you might have seen include:

 Medical image analysis